SrividyaGanapathi/MBTI-Personality-Prediction/README.md

 ## Project Charter
 <!-- toc -->
 ### Vision
+The Myers Briggs Type Indicator (or MBTI for short) is a popular personality test that divides everyone into 16 distinct personality types.
+Companies use it to analyze job applicants, managers use it to determine which employees might get along with one another, and your friends might use it to tell the world what kind of person they are.
-Identify the personality and characteristics of a person as indicated by the Myers-Briggs Type Indicator(MBTI) test by identifying the patterns in his/her writing style.
+The objective of this project is to identify the personality and characteristics of a user as indicated by the MBTI test using patterns in the user's chosen statements or writing styles.

 ### Mission
-The MBTI test is used in various domains everyday but recently, the validity of the test has been questioned because of unreliability in experiments surrounding it, along with other reasons.
-But it has still proven to be a very useful tool in a lot of areas, and the purpose of this dataset[https://www.kaggle.com/datasnaek/mbti-type] is to help see if any patterns can be detected in specific types and style of writing of people and if these patterns are indicative of a person's personality.
+The MBTI test is used in various domains like business, medicine and others everyday but recently, the validity of the test has been questioned because of unreliability in experiments surrounding it, along with other reasons.
+But it has still proven to be a very useful tool in a lot of areas, and the purpose of this dataset [https://www.kaggle.com/datasnaek/mbti-type] is to help see if any patterns can be detected in specific types and style of writing of people and if these patterns are indicative of a person's personality.
 This overall explores the validity of the test in analysing, predicting or categorising behaviour.

 ### Content
 This dataset contains over 8600 rows of data, on each row is a person’s: